 In the sidebar, click the Workspace button .

 In the Workspace folder, select Create > Notebook.

-On the Create Notebook dialog, enter a name and select Python in the Language drop-down.
+On the Create Notebook dialog, enter a name and select SQL in the Language drop-down.

 Click Create.
 The notebook opens with an empty cell at the top.

-%sql DROP TABLE IF EXISTS diamonds; CREATE TEMPORARY TABLE diamonds USING csv OPTIONS (path "/databricks-datasets/Rdatasets/data-001/csv/ggplot2/diamonds.csv", header "true")
+DROP TABLE IF EXISTS diamonds; CREATE TABLE diamonds USING csv OPTIONS (path "/databricks-datasets/Rdatasets/data-001/csv/ggplot2/diamonds.csv", header "true")

 Press SHIFT + ENTER.
 The notebook automatically attaches to the cluster you created in Step 2, creates the table, loads the data, and returns

 Run a SQL statement to query the table for the average diamond price by color.